automation-cloud

 Step 2.1.
 Obtain SAML service provider details

-1. Log in as an organization administrator.
+1. Log in to Automation Cloud as an organization administrator.

 2. Go to Admin, select your organization, and then select Security.
 The Security Settings page for the organization opens on the Authentication Settings tab.